okngns/data-visualisation-vos/README.md

 # data-visualisation-vos
-This repository is about visualisation of annual reports of a well known logistics company in the Netherlands
+This repository is about visualisation of annual reports of a well known logistics company in the Netherlands and more